The Shaman's Way: The Four-Fold Way by Angeles Arrien

 Many will say that a lot of physical issues experienced by people are also consequences of suffering from the four addictions.
 The Shaman certainly believes this.

-I challenge you to come up with any incidence of debilitating suffering that does not have its roots in the four addictions.
+I challenge you to come up with any incidence of debilitating suffering that doesn't have its roots in the four addictions. on

 If you analyze the series of events, beliefs, and values that lead people to suffer, you'll always be led back to the four addictions.